vamp/roole/index.md

 Compile a single file:

 ```
-roole /path/to/style.roo /path/to/style.css
+roole /path/to/style.roo
 ```

-For more usage on the `roole` command, please run `roole -h` to see.
+For more usage on the `roole` command, please run `roole -h`.

 ### Browser